rockyhuiop/CSCI3100-Little-Twitter/README.md

     **next()**
 }
 ```
-We could also apply middleware to all of our functions using app.use()
+We could also apply middleware to all of our functions using app.use() if no path is specified

 In the following example:
 ```